pyControl/docs/docs/user-guide/command-line-interface.md

 run_experiment() # Run an experiment, alternatively just double click run_experiment.py
 ```

-If you are having trouble opening a serial connection to a board, check that you have specified the serial port correctly (on windons look in the device manager under *Ports (COM and LTP)*).
+If you are having trouble opening a serial connection to a board, check that you have specified the serial port correctly (on windows look in the device manager under *Ports (COM and LTP)*).
 If you still cannot open a connection try closing the python interpreter, resetting the pyboard with the reset button and trying again.

 ## Pycboard class